GRADUATE ACADEMIC PROGRESSION

 Tuition & Fees

 Typically, tuition and fees are due on the first day of courses each semester.
-Students should plan to pay their tuition and fees in a lump sum or enroll in a payment plan before the tuition and fees deadline posted on the academic calendar each semester.
+Students should plan to pay their tuition and fees in a lump sum or enroll in a payment plan before the tuition and fees deadline posted on the academic calendar for each semester.

 Failure to pay your student account balance before the deadline will result in your courses being dropped.

 Graduate students in the Institute for Biomedical Sciences are responsible for monitoring their academic evaluation for accuracy, including the completion of both required coursework and non-course milestones.
+You are encouraged to use Degree Works and the sample course outline included in the Graduate Student Handbook to map out your plan of study.

 Degree Works/Academic Evaluation